WM-55

 The WM-55 was well made and finely finished, the cassette door even included a small catch operated by a slide switch to prevent it falling open, another unusual feature.
 The mechanism, which used a metal chassis and included switchable auto reverse (sides 1 and 2/continuous play), was shared with models such as the WM-75.
 Also in common with the WM-75 were Dolby B noise reduction and normal/chrome/metal tape compatibility.

-2) The radio unit was in the shape of a cassette, model CTP-1A.
+2) the radio unit in the shape of a cassette, model CTP-1A.

 Other manufacturers like Sanyo and Toshiba, frequently offered radio modules of this type.
-Sony usually miniaturised the radio circuit so it could fit somewhere inside the normal Walkman case, such as inside the cassette door (e.g. WM-F10, WM-F107).
+Sony usually miniaturised the radio circuit so it could fit inside the main unit, including cassette door (e.g. WM-F10, WM-F107).

 CTP-1A radio unit